mar10/yabs/docs/sphinx/ug_reference.rst

     Run ``python setup.py clean --all`` after the builds were created on order to cleanup the build/ folder. revert_bump_on_error (bool), default: *true*
-    Un-patch the version number if an error occurred while running this task.
+    Un-patch a previously bumped version number if an error occurred while running this build task.
-    This may make it a bit easier to recover and cleanup manually in this case. targets (list), default: *['sdist', 'bdist_wheel']*
+    This may make it a bit easier to recover and cleanup manually. targets (list), default: *['sdist', 'bdist_wheel']*
     Valid targets are "sdist", "bdist_wheel", and "bdist_msi".